All Episodes

 Okay, so there's Biden claiming that black mothers do not read to their kids.

-Michelle Obama will she say tonight, Senator Biden, I'm a black mother, and I have read to my kids long before they started school.
+Michelle Obama, will she say tonight, Senator Biden, I'm a black mother, and I have read to my kids long before they started school.

-Of course, not she won't, but uh these are these are just we're gonna get more of these kind of gaffes.
+Of course not, she won't, but these are just, we're going to get more of these kind of gaffes because he's going to be more prominent than he has ever been.

-And those uh those questions and those comments, I mean we we've got one coming up at some point, folks, where he was he was given something like 20 minutes to ask questions and did not get one question asked in 20 minutes, started pontificating, losing his train of thought, then finding his train of thought and losing it again.
+And those questions and those comments, I mean, we've got one coming up at some point, folks, where he was given something like 20 minutes to ask questions and did not get one question asked in 20 minutes.

 It's just hilarious stuff.

-Now, also Biden is 100% pro-choice.
+Now, also, Biden is 100% pro-choice.

-There is no I mean you've got an infanticide nominee.
+There is no, I mean, you've got an infanticide nominee.

-You got a guy that's for infanticide, and you've got Biden who has a 100% approval rating from Planned Parenthood, uh, from Nayroll, the National Abortion Rights Action League, a zero percent uh approval from uh national right to life, zero from Sportsman and Animals Alliance, one hundred percent support from the Humane Society, these are his ratings as a as his votes as a senator.
+You've got a guy that's for infanticide, and you've got Biden who has a 100% approval rating from Planned Parenthood, from NAROL, the National Abortion Rights Action League, a 0% approval from National Right to Life, 0% from Sportsmen and Animals Alliance, 100% support from the Humane Society.

-Uh National Tax Limitation Committee in F grade, Americans for Tax Reform, 10%.
+National Tax Limitation Committee in F grade.

-Uh National Association of Manufacturers, 0% approval, ACLU, 100% approval, NAALCP, 100%.
+National Association of Manufacturers, 0% approval.

-I mean, you've got a just unmistakably as liberal a ticket as you had with George McGovern, if not more so, back in 1972.
+I mean, you've got just unmistakably as liberal a ticket as you had with George McGovern, if not more so, back in 1972.

 They've done it with Iraq.